Intelligent-Systems-MSc/Music-genre-classification/README.md

 VGG16+SVM, 2layers and 3 Layers CNN architectures.
 Moreover, for Mel-spectrogram, you find tested time, frequency, time/frequency models.

-All models in this folder use datasets generated with tqdm library and not ImageGenerator.
-The difference between the two is negligeable, however the structure of the code may differ in certain parts.

 Due to the high numbers of carried out tests and the very limited storage space on git, drive links of used datasets and results are available in the file "models_tqdm_notebooks/readme.md".